Job monitoring

 • job dependency.

-In some cases, these attributes can only be updated for pending jobs.
+In some cases, these attributes can be updated for pending jobs.
+The wall clock limit may only be reduced, never increased.

 • number of GPUs requested,